tpturjo/Performance-Review-Web-Application/docs/ProjectProgress.md

-**Recorded by:** Turjo

-**Date:** 11.12.2023

 # Project Progress and Approach:
-During our final sprint for the COMP2005 course project, we, Turjo, Caleb, Daniel, and Tanjet, not only fine-tuned our web application but also expanded our architectural documentation to reflect the advanced stages of our development process.
+During our final sprint for the COMP2005 course project, we not only fine-tuned our web application but also expanded our architectural documentation to reflect the advanced stages of our development process.
 We introduced a new component architecture document enriched with an updated UML diagram that provides a detailed depiction of our application's structure.
 We also revisited our development process, creating a new process analysis diagram that captures the essence of our workflow and the methodologies employed throughout the project lifecycle.